cmb69/ocal_xh/README.md

 for tips, suggestions and testing.
 Especially I like to thank *rothom* for being the first tester and *hixi* for suggesting the hourly calendars.
+And many thanks to *lck* who found and reported serious bugs right after the release of version 1.0.

 And last but not least many thanks to [Peter Harteg](https://www.harteg.dk/), the “father” of CMSimple, and all developers of [CMSimple_XH](https://www.cmsimple-xh.org/)